-It is recommended to change snowblower engine oil at least once per season at the start of the season, or, every 50 hours of operation, which ever comes first.
-If your snowblower is new, oil should be changed after one month or 20 hours which ever comes first.
+It is recommended to change the snowblower engine oil at least once per season at the start of the season, or, every 50 hours of operation, whichever comes first.
+If your snowblower is new, oil should be changed after one month or 20 hours whichever comes first.

-In this post you’ll learn when to change snowblower engine oil.
-You’ll also learn: a professional mess free way to remove engine oil; how to replace oil filter; oil type and quantity to use.
+In this post, you’ll learn when to change snowblower engine oil.
+You’ll also learn a professional mess-free way to remove engine oil; how to replace oil filters; oil type and quantity to use.

 Time To Change Engine Oil

 That said it is best to keep a record of the oil change date, decide to either change the oil at the beginning of the new season or at the end.

 Checking Snowblower Engine Oil

-Checking the oil level is simple the process is as follows:
+Checking the oil level process is as follows:

-This is as promised a mess free way to change your snowblower engine oil.
-You will however require a oil and gas syphon.
-The syphon is capable of extracting oil from the engine without removing the oil drain.
-You can check out the drain I use here on the “Snowblower maintenance tools page”.
+This is as promised a mess-free way to change your snowblower engine oil.
+You will however require an oil and gas siphon.
+The siphon is capable of extracting oil from the engine without removing the oil drain.
+You can check out the drain I use here on the “Snowblower maintenance tools page.”

-Now this comes with the obvious drawback of now draining the engine completely, and some could argue that it may indeed leave behind some oil.
-It is for that reason, I recommend only using this method every second oil change.
+Now, this comes with the obvious drawback of not draining the engine completely, and some could argue that it may indeed leave behind some oil.
+It is for that reason, I recommend only using this method for every second oil change.

 The process is as follows:

-- Feed oil extractor into dipstick tube and apply vacuum
+Feed oil extractor into the dipstick tube and apply vacuum

 Replace the snowblower oil filter – Not many snow blowers will have an oil filter fitted and so for many, this section won’t apply.
 Much larger engine blowers may have an oil filter.
 The cylindrical oil filter is located on the side of the engine and is removed by screwing it counterclockwise.
-However an oil filter tool is required.
+However, an oil filter tool is required.
 You’ll find all tools needed on the “Snowblower tools page.”

 The oil filter is changed every time the engine oil is changed, about every 50 hours of operation.
 Changing the filter is not challenging, the steps are as follows:

-- Loosen the filter using the tool (turn counterclockwise)
+Loosen the filter using the oil filter tool (turn counterclockwise)

 Discarded the old filter, they aren’t reusable.
 Recycling centers will dispose of oil and filters.